 To the extent that the company enters into intercompany loan agreements, the company's exposure to interest rate cash flow risk arises on such loans on which interest is charged based upon a floating index.
-There were no such loans at 31 March 2022 (2021: £Nil).
+This risk is managed through the use of fixed rate loan agreements and there were no loans with interest charged based on a floating index at 31 March 2023 (2022: £Nil).